BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 If a function $y(t)$ contains no frequencies higher than $f$ hertz, it is completely determined by giving its ordinates at a series of points spaced $1/(2f)$ seconds apart.
 In other words, when sampling an analog signal the sampling frequnecy must be greater than twice the highest frequency component of the analog signal to be able to reconstruct the original signal from the sampled version.
 ````

-I will not prove this theorem here because it involves techniques like the [Fourier transform](sec-fourier-transform)) that we did not yet covered but from our example you get some of the intuition.
+I will not prove this theorem here because it involves techniques like the [Fourier transform](sec-fourier-transform) that we have not yet covered, but from our example you get some of the intuition.

 ````{admonition} Aliasing
 :name: theorem-aliasing